rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Ancient commentaries from the early church fathers make it clear that Isaiah is to be understood holistically and not piecemeal with different audiences specific to different time periods.

 Why would this matter?
-And why would it be heretical to have multiple authors?
+And why would it be heretical to assume multiple authors?

 Breaking Isaiah into different authors forces a context that is otherwise not present;
  it forces us to imagine that Israel before the Babylonian exile had no access to Isaiah 40-66,